Juice-Labs/libdisplay-info/README.md

 up-to-date.
 A patch should never make the diffs grow larger.
 To add a new EDID blob or update a diff, use `test/edid-decode-diff.sh test/data/<edid>`.

+To run the test suite locally, you need to use [edid-decode] of the git revision mentioned in `.gitlab-ci.yml`.
+Otherwise you may experience false failures.

 The latest code coverage report is available on [GitLab CI][coverage].

 ## Fuzzing